GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the Survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
 - explosive damage and disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) bypass their armor plating and does damage directly to their health
 - critical hit damage and Headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor plating
-- Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor plating
+- Hostile Negotiations from the Negotiator's Dilemma gear set bypasses their armor plating
 - Pestilence ticks bypasses their armor plating
 - using a Demolisher Firefly while they're disrupted bypasses their armor plating
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance